raganwald/raganwald.github.com/_posts/2015-12-26-beyond-simple-mixins.md

     {"r":"AD","g":"D8","b":"E6"}
   ]
 {% endhighlight %}

-### around advice for simple mixins
+### combining advice with simple mixins

 The above adjustment to 'mixin' is fine for simple overwriting, but what about when we wish to modify or extend a method's behaviour while still invoking the original?
-Recall
-### to-do

-- subclass factories
-- extending methods
-- preventing overwriting
-- trait(...).overwri
-- Private properties and methods
+Recall that our `TimeSensitiveTodo` example performed a simple override of `getColourRGB`, but its implementation of `toHTML` used `super` to invoke the method it was overriding.

+Our adjustment will not allow a method in the class to invoke the body of a method in a mixin.

 ---